pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 - **Repository**: A collection of files packaged in a single directory under version control.

-- **Remote Repository**: A central version control location, such as a repository residing on GitHub or Bitbucket.
+- **Remote Repository**: A central version control location, such as a repository residing on GitHub, Bitbucket, or GitLab.

 - **Upstream Updates**: Code changes that are made once in a parent (upstream) repository, then applied "downstream" to child repositories.
 This is how Pantheon's one-click updates work.